 At the event in the renovated hotel lounge, Ottawa detective Akiva Geller said that during a two-year investigation into the theft of the Roaring Lion, police received assistance from the community and international law-enforcement agencies.
 They identified and charged Jeffrey Iain James Wood, 43, from Powassan, Ont.

 “Two years ago, I stood here in what was then the reading room of the Château Laurier,” said Geller.
-“I was looking up the wall of the Roaring Lion, where it once hung, and I was wondering to myself, how in the world are we going to figure this out.”
+“I was looking up the wall of where the Roaring Lion once hung, and I was wondering to myself, how in the world are we going to figure this out.”

-The portrait was returned from Italy this fall and is back in its original spot of the former reading room, which has been transformed to Zoe’s Lounge.
+The portrait was returned from Italy this fall and is now back in its original location in Zoe’s lounge, the former reading room of the hotel.

 “The operation to bring it back was almost like something you would see in a movie: covert, intense, incredibly well executed,” Ottawa Mayor Mark Sutcliffe said.